The first monuments were taken into care by the state in 1869 and there are now 190 single, groups or complexes of sites and monuments managed by us.

 - health and safety issues

-All work to state care monuments conforms to best conservation practice, i.e. minimum intervention, maximum retention of historic fabric, clarity of new work, reversibility and sustainability.
-These best practice guidelines can be found in the Burra Charter.
+All work to State Care Monuments conforms to best conservation practice, i.e. minimum intervention, maximum retention of historic fabric, clarity of new work, reversibility and sustainability.
+These best practice guidelines can be found in the Australia ICOMOS Burra Charter, 2013.